PaulSpence/OM2-emulator/README.md

 # OM2-emulator
 Overall, the aim here is learn how to create a machine learning emulator for access-om2 models.
-The hope is that an emumlator will allow to generate ensembles of simulated output based on a high resolution model data.
-The primary benefit being that it will allow us to better distinguish internal from forced varaiability in our model simulation results.
+The hope is that an emulator will allow us to generate ensembles of simulated output based on a high resolution model data, at a much cheaper cost than running an ensemble of the model itself.
+The primary benefit being that it will allow us to better distinguish internal from forced variability in our model simulation results.

 ## Aim 1:
-Emulate SST from SAT using data from ACCESS-CM2, essentially to reproduce some results from Dheeshjith et al. 2024 (https://arxiv.org/abs/2405.18585).
+Emulate SST from ACCESS-CM2 (using SAT and wind stress as inputs).
+Essentially reproduce some results from Dheeshjith et al. 2024 (https://arxiv.org/abs/2405.18585).
 See here for details: https://github.com/PaulSpence/OM2-emulator/issues/1#issue-2535235521

 ## Aim 2:
 Redo Aim 1, but using ACCESS-OM2-01 ocean data and future atmosphere from Qian or Hannahs future warming runs.
 See here: https://github.com/PaulSpence/OM2-emulator/issues/2#issue-2535251725